check-spelling/check-spelling-docs/Feature:-Update-expect-list.md

-⚠️ This feature will probably be [[renamed|Feature: Expectlist]]

-# Update whitelist
+# Update expect list

-Presently, the action reports a comment which includes a posix shell command to update the whitelist.
+Presently, the action reports a comment which includes a posix shell command to update the expect list.

-It would be much nicer if one could click something and have the action update the whitelist.
+It would be much nicer if one could click something and have the action update the expect list.

+### Comment limit

+GitHub returns an error if the comment is too long:
+> "body is too long (maximum is 65536 characters)"

+This functions as a limit on the number of words reported initially.

+Also, duplicating the words to expect list is just ugly.

+Once the comment is effectively self-aware, it makes sense for the command to retrieve the bullet list instead of encoding the words twice.

 ## User trigger implementation paths